drGrove/baseimage-grow/README.md

 It is recommended that you use a image tag like `:0.0.52` instead of the `:latest`.

+### Google Cloud Platform service accounts

+This image also installs the google-cloud-sdk package, so if you are running on a GCE instance with the correct scopes, you can simply run `gcloud` commands and they will automatically authenticate with the active service account.

 ## Development

 Use the following convenience scripts: